GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2LS-DRTutorial/ex1_f2ls_JHHK_dataset.rst

   star observation, and the science observations.
 The darks are taken once a week.
 * Lamp-on flats taken in the same configurations as the science and the telluric star observations.
-They areobtained at night after the science and telluric sequences.
+They are obtained at night after the science and telluric sequences.
 * Arcs taken at night after the science data and after the telluric data.
 * Telluric standard observations taken in the same configurations as the